 Summer flounder, often called "fluke," is considered a good lowfat source of B vitamins and niacin.
 It has edible skin, and flaky white meat with a delicate flavor and fine texture.
 It is sold whole, in fillets, and is available fresh or frozen.
 Fillets are usually available in one to three ounces to six to eight ounce size ranges, alternatively small, medium, large, and jumbo sizes are offered by some suppliers.
 Landings are heaviest in the summer, which is generally considered to be the best time to get a deal on the fish.
 Some buyers say the best quality summer flounder comes from pound nets in the mid-Atlantic region.
 Live summer flounder is exported to Japan for sashimi.
 Summer flounder may be easily substituted for other flounders.

-Less than 5% of U.S. summer flounder landings meet a Seafood Watch 'Good Alternative (yellow)' rating (handline-caught) with ~35% from Rhode Island and ~20% each from New York and Massachusetts
+Less than 5% of U.S. summer flounder landings meet a Seafood Watch 'Best Choice (green)' rating (handline-caught) with ~35% from Rhode Island and ~20% each from New York and Massachusetts

-Approximately 65% of U.S. summer flounder landings meet a Seafood Watch "Avoid (red)" rating (bottom trawl, bottom gillnet, and trap net)
+Approximately 65% of U.S. summer flounder landings meet a Seafood Watch "Good Alternative (yellow)" rating (bottom trawl, bottom gillnet, and trap net)

 ~30% of U.S. summer flounder meets an unknown/unrated categorization